FredPerr/perfect-nextjs-stack/README.md

-# Perfect Next.js Stack
+# Perfect Next.js Stack (PNS) for small and medium projects

-For small and medium projects
+Not the greatest acronym, but that's what it comes to.

 ## Getting Started